pixeen/tailwindcss-slant-plugin/README.md

 # Tailwind CSS slant plugin

-> A Tailwind CSS plugin that lets you create `slanted` elements easily.
+A Tailwind CSS plugin that lets you create `slanted` elements easily.

+> This plugin is currently in development, do not use in production.

 ## What does `slant` mean?